dwmkerr/terraform-aws-openshift/docs/recipe-splunk/README.md

 - Prior art
 - Complete merge from recipe to master
 - Update README.md with the splunk recipe
+- Ask Splunk to remove the dependence on my S3 bucket

 First, grab the repo: